-- (a) It is unlawful for any person to coerce:

-- (1) a State employee subject to the Personnel Act,

-- (2) a probationary State employee, or

-- (3) a temporary State employee, or

-- (4) any other person

-to support or contribute to a political candidate, political committee as defined in G.S.
-163-278.6, or political party or to change the party designation of his voter registration by explicitly threatening him with that employment termination or discipline-will occur with regard to any person listed in subdivisions (1) through (3) of this subsection.
+- (a) It is unlawful for any person to coerce: - (1) a State employee subject to the Personnel Act, - (2) a probationary State employee, or - (3) a temporary State employee, or - (4) an applicant for a position subject to the Personnel Act to support or contribute to a political candidate, political committee as defined in G.S.
+163-278.6, or political party or to change the party designation of his voter registration by explicitly threatening him with that employment termination-change in employment status or discipline.-or preferential personnel treatment will occur with regard to any person listed in subdivisions (1) through (3) of this subsection.

-- (b) Any person violating this section shall be guilty of a misdemeanor punishable by a fine not to exceed one thousand dollars (\$1,000), imprisonment for not more than six months, or both. - (c) A State employee subject to the Personnel Act, probationary State employee, or temporary State employee, who without probable cause falsely accuses a person of violating this section shall be subject to discipline or termination in accordance with the provisions of G.S.
-126-35, 126-37, and 126-38 and may, as otherwise provided by law, be subject to criminal penalties for perjury or civil liability for libel, slander, or malicious prosecution." - Sec.
+(b) Any person violating this section shall be guilty of a misdemeanor punishable by a fine not to exceed one thousand dollars (\$1,000), imprisonment for not more than six months, or both.

+(c) A State employee subject to the Personnel Act, probationary State employee, or temporary State employee, who without probable cause falsely accuses a person of violating this section shall be subject to discipline or termination change in employment status in accordance with the provisions of G.S.
+126-35, 126-37, and 126-38 and may, as otherwise provided by law, be subject to criminal penalties for perjury or civil liability for libel, slander, or malicious prosecution."

+Sec.
 3. This act becomes effective October 1, 1991, and applies to offenses committed on or after that date.